keppy/Path-of-the-Polymath/path_of_the_polymath.md

 through SICP at university and was fond of Lisp like me; once I realized this I put a lisp slant on everything else I said for the rest of the interview and got hired immediately.
 Camaraderie should not be underestimated!

-[^1]: Now days, the masters move students through all the cuts as quickly as possible, because otherwise they will lose interest and not return to class.